Mattprotz/meet/README.md

 Given the user is logged in and offline, should see a list of last updated events Users should be able to access shortcut to app from desktop Given user logged in, and event selected should see data pertaining to specified event

+Using serverless functions in this app is going to be crucial in its scalability.
+If many users log onto the application, looking for information regarding an event, they will not experience delays due to slow performance of the app.